rangle/angular-ssr/README.md

   }
 });

+const application = builder.build();

 type ApplicationVariants = {locale: string};

 // DocumentVariantStore is a variant-aware special-case of DocumentStore.
 When you
 // query it, you must provide values for each variant key that we described in the
 // call to variants() above.
-But in this application, there is only one key: locale. const documentStore = new DocumentVariantStore<ApplicationVariants>(application);
+But in this application, there is only one key: locale.
+// And again, if you do not want caching in your application or you want finer-grained
+// control over it, just skip DocumentVariantStore and call application.renderUri,
+// which will render a new document each time you call it, with no caching. const documentStore = new DocumentVariantStore<ApplicationVariants>(application);

 app.get('*', async (req, res) => {